 Significance of lithium deposits in India

-One of the reasons India has been dependent on other nations for Li-Ion batteries and other EV components is the lack of lithium availability.
+One of the reasons India has been dependent on other nations for Lithium-Ion batteries and other EV components is the lack of lithium availability.

 - The latest finding of lithium reserves in J&K does come in as a new lease of life as it furthers India’s desire to become self-sufficient in its energy storage needs.